mongodb/docs/source/includes/fact-use-aggregation-not-map-reduce.rst

 better performance and usability than a :doc:`map-reduce
 </core/map-reduce>` operation.

-Map-reduce operations can be rewritten using :doc:`aggregation pipeline operators </meta/aggregation-quick-reference>`, such as :pipeline:`$group`, :pipeline:`$merge`, and others.
+Map-reduce operations can be rewritten using :ref:`aggregation pipeline operators <agg-pipeline-quick-ref>`, such as :pipeline:`$group`, :pipeline:`$merge`, and others.

 For map-reduce operations that require custom functionality, MongoDB